pandalearnstocode/Notes/engine of an analytical product.md

 ### UAT of proof of concept app

 Share the interative application with the concerned stakeholders, so that they can play with the application.
-If all the stakeholders feel that this algorithm solves the business problem in an efficient manner then proceed to the next step or depedening on the type of problem go back to any of the prev
+If all the stakeholders feel that this algorithm solves the business problem in an efficient manner then proceed to the next step or depedening on the type of problem go back to any of the previous step.
+Suppose, if there is a concern related to the speed of the application go back to static code stage and make modification if possible.
+If there is some result inconsistency related issue then go back to the problem formulation stage and may be try out some other algorithm.
+This call is a

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTM3NjM2OTM2LDE3Njk1MzI4NTQsMTIxNT
+eyJoaXN0b3J5IjpbLTIwNjE0NDk0MTksMTc2OTUzMjg1NCwxMj
-AwNzIyOSwtMjA5MTA5MDYwNCwtMjA4ODc0NjYxMl19
+E1MDA3MjI5LC0yMDkxMDkwNjA0LC0yMDg4NzQ2NjEyXX0=
 -->